 For clarity, here are a few examples:

-1 example: an English language website which has 3 different versions: one for the US, a separate one for the UK, and the last one is purposed for the rest of the world;
+1st example: an English language website which has 3 different versions: one for the US, a separate one for the UK, and the last one for the rest of the world;

-2 example: a website with three international languages versions: English, Spanish, and French;
+2nd example: a website with three language versions: English, Spanish, and French;

-If any of these examples is similar to your situation, you definitely need a hreflang attribute.
+If any of these examples are similar to your situation, you definitely need a hreflang attribute.

-#2: Make a map of your website country versions and languages
+#2: Make a map of your websites country versions and languages

 The current location of the user and the settings of his language determine the most appropriate URL.
 The user can have many languages in the browser settings.
-The order in which these languages appear in the settings determines the most appropriate language for user’s convenient experience.
+The order in which these languages appear in the settings determines the most appropriate language for the user’s convenience and experience.

 The best idea is to create a three-column table:

-- Language: One website version has only one language and it is important not to mix languages on one;
+- Language: One website version has only one language and it is important not to mix languages;

 - Site version: You can create several site versions on one of several domains, or on different subdomains;

-- Countries: Every site can target the audience from one country to all in the world.
+- Countries: Every site can target the audience from one specific country or to all countries in the world.

 For one language or one country sites, this table is very simple.
 However, for all others, there are some more detailed examples.

 You can use different domains.
-For example, the site for US and the rest of the world can use domains like .com/us/ or .com/en/, when the UK site can be hosted on .co.uk.
-In fact, it is not necessary to use different domains and UK version can be on .com/uk/, but it is a good example.
+For example, the site for the US and the rest of the world can use domains like .com/us/ or .com/en/, while the UK site can be hosted on .co.uk.
+In fact, it is not necessary to use different domains and the UK version can be on .com/uk/, but it is a good example.

-It is mostly for global company’s users with different languages and countries, like SaaS or similar industries (note that the same .com domain is used for all three versions but in different subdirectories).
+It is mostly used for a global company’s users from different countries with different languages, like SaaS or similar industries (note that the same .com domain is used for all three versions but in different subdirectories).

 You have the same language but the audience comes from all continents.
 Therefore, there should be three different options:

-- Countries in Europe: Belgium, Iceland, Germany, Austria, Switzerland, Portugal, Czech Republic, Hungary, Denmark, Finland, UK, Croatia, Italy, Luxembourg, France, Norway, Sweden, Netherlands, Poland, and other;
+- Countries in Europe: Belgium, Iceland, Germany, Austria, Switzerland, Portugal, Czech Republic, Hungary, Denmark, Finland, UK, Croatia, Italy, Luxembourg, France, Norway, Sweden, Netherlands, Poland, and others;

 - Canada, US;